Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

 A note on facilities costs: This part is tricky and requires an experienced accountant to accurately assign each product.
 These costs need to be divided strategically among all the products being manufactured and warehoused, and are usually calculated on an annual basis.

-Determine beginning inventory and cost of purchases
+2. Figure out beginning inventory and cost of purchases

-Whether you sell jam, t-shirts, or digital downloads, you’ll need to know how much inventory you start the year with to calculate cost of goods sold.
+Whether you sell jam, t-shirts, or digital downloads, you’ll need to know how much inventory you start the year with to calculate the cost of goods sold.

 It’s important to keep track of all your inventory at the start and end of each year.
-Your inventory doesn’t simply include the finished products in stock and ready for resale, but also all the raw materials you have, any items that have been started but not completed, and other supplies.
+Your inventory doesn’t simply include finished products in stock and ready for resale, but also all the raw materials you have, any items that have been started but not completed, and any supplies.

 Further, whatever items and inventory are purchased throughout the year that don’t fall under the beginning or ending inventory must be accounted for as well.
 These are the cost of purchases and include all items, shipments, manufacturing, etc. As with your personal taxes, you need to keep all paperwork to show these items were purchased during the correct fiscal year.

-Determine ending inventory
+3. Calculate ending inventory

 All inventory can be categorized as resale ready, damaged (requires the estimated value of the items damaged), worthless products (evidence of destruction must be provided), and obsolete items (evidence of devaluation needed).
 For the latter, these products can be donated to charities for a little extra goodwill.